revdotcom/revai-node-sdk/README.md

 // as text
 var transcriptText = client.getTranscriptText(job.id);

-// or as a python object
+// or as an object
 var transcriptObject = client.getTranscriptObject(job.id);
 ```